gjolleyrogers/PD/README.md

-# PD
-Phylogenetic Diversity simulations and calculations
+#PD -- Phylogenetic Diversity simulations and calculations

 Here (eventually/maybe) you will find documentation about PD.